-Pregnancy is not a specific exclusion criterion for this trial, though it may not be clinically appropriate to perform a wide excision and SLNB until the pregnancy has been completed, which may exclude the patient due to violation of inclusion criterion 4.
-We would advise careful counselling of the patient prior to enrolling the patient, which would include a discussion at the treating centre's multidisciplinary team meeting or tumour board.
-We would strongly advise contacting the central trial office to discuss the case prior to enrolling on the study.
+- Pregnancy is not a specific exclusion criterion for this trial, though it may not be clinically appropriate to perform a wide excision and SLNB until the pregnancy has been completed, which may exclude the patient due to violation of inclusion criterion 4. - We would advise careful counselling of the patient prior to enrolment, which would include a discussion at the treating centre's multidisciplinary team meeting or tumour board and the central trial office.